Aegizz/Tut-7-ON-Imp/README.md

     Insecure Copy /server.cpp Line 115
     server-debug Makefile Line 40
 ### Vulnerability #2
- In the gitignore, there is not ignorance of .pem files, the files used for key generation.
+ In the gitignore, there is no ignorance of .pem files, the files used for key generation.
 This will likely lead to a user or users leaking keys at some point.
  This is a common way that users leak private information on the internet and has potential to cause issues later down the line as commit history cannot be removed.
 ### Vulnerability #3
- Oops!
-We forgot to discard messages from users where the signature does not match, the message will still be forwarded provided it can be decoded and will identify the user based on their client-id and server-id.
+ No input validation is being run for messages sent from a client to the server.
+This will allow buffer overflow vulnerabilities.
 ### Vulnerability #4
- No input validation is being run for messages on the client or the server.
-This will allow buffer overflow vulnerabilities.
-### Vulnerability #5
- When a client connects to a server, it stores the last assigned client ID in an integer so it know what client ID to give out next.
-If somebody connects and disconnects over and over, regenerating their keys each time, the integer could be overflowed (it is more likely that the server would instead crash).
-Before this, it is more likely that the mapping would be flooded with clients and become a large file.
-Since the server reads this file and converts it to a map, it would slow down the server performance drastically or crash it.
+The server mapping JSON files are not cleared over time.
+When clients connect to a server, if it is their first time connecting, it assigns them an ID and adds their public key to a JSON file containing ID<->Public Key mappings.
+If the server were to take on enough clients and the JSON mapping file were to become large enough, when the server reads this file and converts it to a map, it would consume too much memory and drastically decrease the server performance or cause it to crash.